dekuNukem/PicoRC/osborne1.md

 ![Alt text](photos/osborne1/works.jpg)

-* This one actually works!
-I'm surprised 😅!
+* Amazingly, this one works!
+I'm surprised! 😅

 * The RAM tends to go bad a lot, so start there if not working.